 Individual case studies do not reach the bar for developing effective insider risk deterrence, detection, and mitigation indicators and capabilities.
 They are a distraction and lead to a “whack-a-mole” approach where organizations develop indicators and capabilities based on the nuances of a single case study, rather than genuine patterns of risk.
 Instead, effective insider risk management relies on systematically combining and analyzing dozens to hundreds of cases to characterize known bad behaviors and identify risk patterns.

-Critically approach the “Critical Path to Insider Threat”
+Critically approach the “Critical Pathway to Insider Risk”

-The critical path analysis approach is a useful thinking tool that has benefited the insider threat community by motivating security analysts and law enforcement to consider the whole-person, recognize risk factors beyond concerning behaviors, and realize that malicious insider activities are not isolated but instead result from a series of events.
-However, the use of the “critical path to insider threat” to proactively identify insider risk is limited: the critical path for insider threat cannot be used to make predictions, cannot be used to proactively detect malicious insiders, and cannot be used generate risk scores for insider threat programs.
+The use of the “Critical Pathway to Insider Risk” to proactively identify insider risk is limited: the critical path for insider threat cannot be used to make predictions, cannot be used to proactively detect malicious insiders, and cannot be used generate risk scores for insider threat programs.
 This approach was not developed scientifically, is not data-driven, and has not been validated empirically to be used predictively or for risk identification.

 Counterintelligence perspectives are valued, but often overemphasized